Take home message

 Please note that all the browsers are supported, except EDGE.

-In case you need any assistance, please contact us
+In case you need any assistance, please

 Check below the programme, speakers and answers to not addressed questions during the webinar